Slugfest | Vertigo returns in DC’s February solicitations

 Jim Lee announced the return of the iconic brand this weekend during the New York Comic Con.

-At his Jim Lee & Friends Panel during this weekend’s New York Comic Con, DC Publisher Jim Lee announced plans to revive Vertigo, the long-running imprint that was home to Preacher, Fables, Y the Last Man and more over its more than 25-year history.
+At his Jim Lee & Friends Panel during this weekend’s New York Comic Con, DC Publisher Jim Lee announced plans to revive Vertigo, the long-running imprint that was home to comics like Preacher, Fables, Y the Last Man and more over its more than 25-year history.

 “This is my editorial dream come true,” Conroy said on social media.
 He currently oversees DC’s Black Label imprint as well, and confirmed Vertigo isn’t replacing it.